backspaces/agentscript/config/cleantheme/tutorials/7 - CodePenServer.md

 Again, drag the view around, looking at it at several angles.

-Finally, lets change the turtles to be circules of size 2:
+Finally, lets change the turtles to be circles of size 2:

 ![Image](/config/cleantheme/static/CircleTurtles.jpg)